coparkbrandon/Scrimba-Counter-App/README.md

 # Scrimba-Counter-App
-files associated with the passenger counter app project for Javascript completed on Scrimba.com
+These are the files associated with the passenger counter app project for the Learn Javascript course on Scrimba.com